 A terrace-style patio is a wise choice for this hillside home.
-Although the outdoor area is small, it makes good use of what space is available.
+Although the outdoor area is small, it makes good use of the available space.
 Textured concrete is clean and simple, which goes with the modern aesthetic of the home and is not busy-looking.
-Built-in low benches take care of seating, instead of cluttering up the area with extra furniture, making the space all about the view.Continue to 3 of 13 below.
+Built-in low benches take care of seating instead of cluttering up the area with extra furniture, making the space all about the view.Continue to 3 of 14 below.

 Modern Dining Patio

 The light concrete used for this modern home's patio is also repeated on the patio cover/overhead structure, which provides shade for outdoor dining.Continue to 4 of 14 below.

 An urban lot with a spectacular view of downtown Los Angeles subtly repeats materials used on skyscrapers with the large square concrete blocks evenly spaced to form a flat surface for an uninterrupted view.
 A tight ground cover is planted between and among the smooth, basic concrete blocks.Continue to 5 of 14 below.

 A Patio Inspired By Colors of the Desert